Nguyen-Hoang-Nam/stack-idea/README.md

   Options
     -h, --help        Show help
     -v, --version     Show version
-    -g, --generate    Generate stack base on stack-config.json and store in stack.json -s, --show        Show stack from stack.json
+    -g, --generate    Generate stack base on [stack-config.json](./stack-config.json) and store in stack.json -s, --show        Show stack from stack.json
+		-a, --all					Show all tech even remove one
+		-t, --tick				Tick after setup tech successful
+		-u, --untick			Untick when setup are not done yet -r, --remove			Remove tech that not use
+		-G, --global			Use file stack.json in global

   Examples
     $ stack --generate --show